evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/frontend.md

 ### Code

 The relevant APIs can be found under sub-package `ssa` and `frontend`.
+In the code, the terms *lower* or *lowering* are often used to indicate a mapping or a translation, because such transformations usually correspond to targeting a lower abstraction level.

 - Basic Blocks are represented by the type `ssa.Block` (`ssa/basic_block.go`).
 - The SSA form is constructed using an `ssa.Builder`.
 The `ssa.Builder` is instantiated